psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 *WORK IN PROGRESS as of 2019-07-31*
 # How to install the ELK Stack on Ubuntu for pfSense
 {: .no_toc }
 So, on a whim I googled syslog + pfsense, and I saw some images of some nice dashboards (Kibana) for the firewall logs from PFSense.
-The tutorials I found did not tell me exactly how this all works, particularly how Elasticsearch, Logstash and Kibana work together.
+The tutorials I found did not tell me exactly how this all works, particularly how Elasticsearch, Logstash and Kibana works together.

 These instructions will tell you what I have learned and how I installed the Elastic Stack (Elasticsearch, Logstash, Kibana, Beats and SHIELD) on Ubuntu with encrypted communication, so that I could have a nice visualization of my pfSense firewall logs with syslog and netflow.